Dave Ahrens -- Jeremy Allyn -- Jaime Alvaro -- Matthew Barela

 From the maple woods and granite hills of New England to the rainforests and glaciers of the West Coast, Aili has cultivated a lifelong love of wild places.
 After interning as a ranger in Olympic National Park she said goodbye to Mount Holyoke College and moved to Jackson, Wyoming.
 Here she began alpine climbing and ski mountaineering.
 She has climbed ice, rock and snow from Mexico to Alaska while working as an expedition assistant, National Park and Forest Ranger and commercial fishing deckhand.
 She has a BA in Wilderness Philosophy and Environmental Science from the Evergreen State College.
 She is a published author, Wilderness First Responder, Leave No Trace Trainer, and holds a Level 2 certification with the American Avalanche Institute.

 Oswaldo provides our Ecuador trips a local's perspective.
 Ossy was born and raised in Ecuador and knows his country's peaks intimately.
 He provides outstanding service to his groups.
 His university degree is hotel management and he has professional guide training, including Associacion Ecuatoriana de Guias de Montana (ASEGUIM).
 He has climbed Lenin peak, the difficult west face of Huayna Potosi, Pumori, Aconcagua's south face, in the Dolomites, and throughout South America.
+Recently he has succeeded in reaching the summit of Manaslu and Everest, both without oxygen.

 Dallas began his love for climbing mountains by pulling on steep southern sandstone in the hills surrounding his home in Alabama.
 After graduating from Clemson University with a B.S. in Forest Resource Management, he moved west to pursue a master’s in Hydrology and Soil Physics at the University of Nevada.
 Conveniently, Lake Tahoe and the snowy Sierra Nevada were only minutes away.
 Whenever, he could get out of the lab, he’d head to backcountry for some skiing.
 After completing his master’s degree he began to split his time working in Alaska as a wilderness ecologist and at Mt Rose Ski Tahoe as the avalanche forecaster.
 Recently, Dallas moved to the Seattle area where he works year-round as a mountain guide.
 His love for climbing and skiing has taken him to many remote places in Alaska, The Yukon, and throughout the western US.
 Dallas holds a NREMT-B which he has used for 6 years as a professional ski patroller.
 He also is an AAA AVPro graduate, has completed the AIARE Level 3 course, and is a certified AIARE Level 1 and 2 Instructor.